replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app/01-intro/assignment.md

 teaser: Practical Application of Support Bundles and Analyzers
 notes:
 - type: text
-  contents: In this track, we'll work together with your own application to practice
+  contents: In this track, we'll work together to apply some practical methods for troubleshooting problems on Kubernetes clusters, using your own application.
-    troubleshooting Kubernetes applications using Support Bundles
 tabs:
 - title: Shell
   type: terminal